-To feed this dialogue, EuroCham relies on the works of its Sectorial Committees which comprise: Automotive, Digital and New Technologies, Green Business, Healthcare, Human Resources, Real Estate & Construction, Tax, Tourism, Transports, Logistics & Import-Export.
+To feed this dialogue, EuroCham relies on the works of its Sectorial Committees which comprise: Tax, Healthcare, Green Business, Real Estate & Construction, Transportation and Logistics, ICT, Tourism, Automotive, Human Resources, Agri-Biz.
 The Sectorial Committees meet regularly to identify regulatory and structural issues affecting their business and to propose constructive solutions that EuroCham can bring forward to the Royal Government.
 EuroCham’s regular events (sectorial forums, luncheons, and breakfast talks) then provide opportunities for the Royal Government to expose and explain its policies while answering to queries raised by the private sector.

 Other avenues of dialogue include the Government-Private Sector Forum of which EuroCham is an active member as well as direct bilateral relationships with concerned Government Agencies (Commerce, Industry & Handicraft, Tourism, Environment, Land Management, Urban Planning & Construction, Council for the Development of Cambodia…) In this regard, EuroCham is formalizing its cooperation with line Ministries through the signature of Memorandums of Understanding; EuroCham is also the first Business Association in Cambodia to have signed a similar MOU with the Anti-Corruption Unit.

 Once a year, EuroCham will publish a White Book presenting a range of policy proposals designed to improve the overall Cambodian business environment and regulatory framework.
 This White Book will be formally handed over to the Royal Government on the occasion of a special forum dedicated to investment in Cambodia.